tomoki3254/IoT-Irrigation-Control/README.md

 This repository is a public portfolio version.
 Sensitive information such as credentials, tokens, and production configurations has been removed.

+## Third-Party Components

+This system utilizes a 429MHz wireless communication module provided by Circuit Design, Inc.
+The hardware and underlying radio communication technology are the intellectual property of the company.

+This project focuses on system design and software implementation built on top of these modules.

 ## License

 This project is created for portfolio purposes.